jlvanhulst/SalesforceFlow2Gsheet/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

-Note: this version wil do 'one call' to transfer all values so there is probably a limit as to how man rows it will succesfully handle.
+Note: this version wil do 'one call' to transfer all values so there is probably a limit as to how many rows it will succesfully handle.
 Probably the 6mb heaplimit will be hit before the Google Sheets limit.
 Will be a nice to have for a next version to be able to give a number of rows to be updated at once.